Brazil Senate report urges charging Bolsonaro over pandemic

 During six months of investigation, senators obtained thousands of documents and heard testimony from over 60 people.

-“This committee collected evidence that abundantly demonstrated that the federal government was silent and chose to act in a non-technical and reckless manner," according to an earlier draft of the report, which was reviewed by The Associated Press on Tuesday.
+The committee "collected evidence that abundantly demonstrated that the federal government was silent and chose to act in a non-technical and reckless manner," the report says.

-The draft had recommended the president be indicted for homicide and genocide, as well, though those two were scrapped in the face of opposition from committee members and concern that bombastic claims could undermine the report’s credibility.
+An earlier draft of the report had recommended the president be indicted for homicide and genocide, as well, though those two were scrapped in the face of opposition from committee members and concern that bombastic claims could undermine the report’s credibility.

-In addition to Bolsonaro, the final report will recommend charges for dozens of allies, current and former members of his administration and his three eldest sons, all of whom are politicians, according to the two senators who spoke with the AP.
+In addition to Bolsonaro, the final report recommends charges for dozens of allies, current and former members of his administration, his three eldest sons, all of whom are politicians, and two companies.

 Credit: Eraldo Peres